xon-systems/XIBT/README.rst

 Dependencies
 ============
-This script requires Python 3 to be installed.
+This script requires Python 3 and python3-pip to be installed.
 Most modern Linux distributions come with Python 3 already installed.

 .. note::